 Location: Gorges Lodge is set high above Batoka Gorge in Zimbabwe.
 It is 22kms from Victoria Falls and 19kms from Victoria Falls Airport, driving time about 30 minutes.

 Rooms: There are 10 stone chalets with thatched roofs providing self-contained accommodation.
 6 are single story and 4 are arranged over 2 floors.
 All are en-suite, have overhead fans, tea and coffee stations and mosquito nets.
 Private verandas have great views over the gorge.
 The chalets are scattered throughout the gardens with some being closer to the main lodge than others.
+Little Gorges has 5 luxury tents.
+4 have 2 x double beds and 1 has a king size bed, they have private decks looking over the gorge, overhad fans, mini bar, seating area and an en-suite bathroom with shower, double basins and toilet.

 Facilities: The main lodge houses the lounge, dining area and bar.
 It is set on a raised wooden deck with eye-catching views of the gorges and fast flowing waters of the Zambezi River and if you're lucky you'll see black eagles flying past.
 There's a small outdoor pool and a useful gift shop.
+Little Gorges has it's own pool and main area with a lounge, bar and dining deck.

 Dining: The food is good and is cooked to order.
 Meals are taken at individual tables.